It is easy to see all CLI operations on buckets:

 • However, to see an out-of-band added content, you currently need to run multi-object copy, with multiple source objects specified using --list or --template.

-• See ais cp --help for details.
+• ais cp --help for the most recently updated options

 Show bucket summary